 - its acquisition of Nanoradio AB, a developer of ultra-low power wireless LAN chipsets for high-speed wireless access in mobile phones based in Sweden; and

 - its US$8 billion acquisition of Harman International Industries, Inc., a leader in designing and integrating sophisticated in-vehicle technologies.
-The transaction is Samsung's largest-ever acquisition and is the largest Korean outbound M&A transaction on record.
+The transaction is Samsung's largest-ever acquisition and is the largest Korean outbound M&A transaction on record; and

 - Samsung Telecommunications America in connection with the drafting and negotiating of various IT consulting agreements, including the provision of consulting and other services for the development of certain software using open source software.